 - Scatter the onion rings and bacon on top and sprinkle with thyme.

-- Bake for about 12 minutes or until the edges are nicely browned and the bottom is crisp.
+- Slide the sheet of baking paper with the prepared Flammkuchen onto the preheated baking tray and bake for about 12 minutes or until the edges are nicely browned and the bottom is crisp.
+Repeat until all Flammkuchen are baked.

 - Serve immediately.